Your expert guide to what to do in Campeche

 ojo de agua, green water, trees all around

-I wouldn’t say the park isn’t for everyone but if you enjoy a romp in a very rustic natural setting then you’ll enjoy it here.
+IchHaLool Xaan Ecoparque – if you enjoy a romp in a very rustic natural setting then you’ll enjoy it here.
 There are two ‘ojos de agua‘ (springs) and there’s a river too.
 You can swim in the ojos de agua and even rent a canoe for a splash about on the river.
 If you cross over the bridge you can have a great walk through the jungle.
-We’ve been a few times and always enjoy ourselves (but do always take mosquito repellant).
+We’ve been a few times and always enjoy ourselves greatly

 🚗 20 minutes north of Campeche

-Just outside China, near Campeche is an ecopark where you can find numerous small pools (including some private pools), a temezcal, horse riding fun and even ATVs (which my kids adored).
-There is a small restaurant on site or you can bring your own food. we were extremely pleasantly surprised by the quality of teh food in teh restaurant here.
+Parque Ecoturistico Yaax-Ha – Just outside China, near Campeche is an ecopark where you can find numerous small swimming pools (including some private ones), a temezcal, horse riding fun and even ATVs (which my kids adored).
+There is a small restaurant on site or you can bring your own food. we were extremely pleasantly surprised by the quality of the food in the restaurant here.

 🚗 20 minutes south-east of Campeche